slarmoo/.github/profile/simon/simon-service/simon-service.md

   ```

 - Review the code and get comfortable with everything it represents.
-- View the code in your browser by hosting it from a VS Code debug session.
+- View the code in your browser by hosting it from a VS Code debug session. ⚠ Do not use the `live server` extension since your front end code will now be served up by the Node.js server you created in `index.js`.
+Set breakpoints in your back end code inside of Visual Studio.
-- Use the browser's dev tools to set breakpoints in the code and step through it each line.
+- Use the browser's dev tools to set breakpoints in the front end code and step through it each line.
 - Make modifications to the code as desired.
 Experiment and see what happens.

 ## Deploy to production